The Problem: Equine Distress

 I live in an area with low cellular signal.
 Will NIGHTWATCH® still work?

 There may be some areas in the US and Canada with limited cellular (3G) coverage.
 However, unlike voice transmission, NIGHTWATCH® requires only minimal cellular signal for transmission of data when not connected to a WiFi network.
-For areas with insufficient 3G/GSM cellular data coverage (eg, AT&T, T-Mobile, and regional providers), we recommend you have NIGHTWATCH® connected to a WiFi network at all times as well as consider a wireless repeater.
+For areas with insufficient 3G/GSM cellular data coverage (eg, AT&T, T-Mobile, and regional providers), we recommend you have NIGHTWATCH® connected to a WiFi network at all times as well as consider a wireless repeater/amplifier.
+NOTE: You will need to periodically connect your NIGHTWATCH® device to a local WiFi network while charging for firmware updates; the same process you likely do for your smart phone.

 What does the NIGHTWATCH® monitoring service/license agreement offer me?

-Each NIGHTWATCH® smart device requires an annual monitoring contract/license agreement, which can be paid in 12 monthly installments of $29.99 or once annually for $329.99.
-Each contract carries an early termination fee of $199.99 and allows for real-time analysis of data; data transmission across cellular networks (up to 1 GB/month); automatic alert notifications for up to 5 people via text, phone call, and email; personalized distress algorithms; and 24/7 on-demand access to insight and historical information on your horse from any smartphone, tablet, or computer.
+Each NIGHTWATCH® smart device requires a monitoring contract/license agreement, which can be paid monthly for $39.99 or once annually for $359.99.
+Each contract allows for real-time analysis of data; data transmission across cellular networks (up to 1 GB/month); automatic alert notifications for up to 5 people via text, phone call, and email; personalized distress algorithms; and 24/7 on-demand access to insight and historical information on your horse from any smartphone, tablet, or computer.
+Periodic access to WiFi is REQUIRED for on-going firmware updates for bug fixes, security fixes, performance improvements, and new features.

 Is NIGHTWATCH® offered in multiple sizes?

-NIGHTWATCH® breakaway halters are offered in 3 sizes and safety collars in 4 sizes via a specially-designed leather coupler with form-shaping inlay for contouring purposes.
-Each smart device is made from only premium appointment-quality 1” Havana brown English Bridle leather with 18/8 stainless steel hardware, including a double-buckle crown (halter and collar) and a snap throat latch (halter).
+NIGHTWATCH® breakaway halters are offered in 3 sizes with fixed or optional adjustable chins.
+Each smart device is made from only premium appointment-quality 1” Havana brown English Bridle leather with 18/8 stainless steel hardware, including a double-buckle crown and snap throat latch.

-What size NIGHTWATCH® halter and/or collar does my horse need?
+What size NIGHTWATCH® halter does my horse need?

-Does my NIGHTWATCH® halter/collar require any special care?
+Does my NIGHTWATCH® halter require any special care?

 Is NIGHTWATCH® safe?